just-buildsystem/justbuild/INSTALL.md

 | COMPILER_FAMILY | gnu, clang, unknown | unknown |
 | DEBUG | true, false | false |
 | BUILD_STATIC_BINARY | true, false | false |

+Note that you can choose a different stack size for resulting binaries by adding `"-Wl,-z,stack-size=<size-in-bytes>"` to variable `"FINAL_LDFLAGS"` (which has to be a list of strings).

 ## Bootstrapping `just`